pengDaGe/vad/README.md

 #### `create`
-Creates a new instance of the `VadHandler` with optional debugging enabled with the `isDebug` parameter and optional configurable model path with the `modelPath` parameter but it's only applicable for the iOS and Android platforms.
-It has no effect on the Web platform.
+Creates a new instance of the `VadHandler` with optional debugging enabled with the `isDebug` parameter.
+Model files are loaded from CDN by default but can be customized using the `baseAssetPath` parameter in `startListening`.

 #### `startListening`
 Starts the VAD with configurable parameters.
 Returns a `Future<void>` that completes when the VAD session has started.